-Gay Games in Hong Kong, Guadalajara: what you need to know – DW – 11/05/2023
+Gay Games in Hong Kong, Guadalajara: What you need to know – DW – 11/05/2023

 The organizers claim the Gay Games is "the world's largest inclusive sports, art and culture event" which stands for "unity in diversity."

-The brainchild of former US Olympian Tom Wadell and other homosexual athletes, the inaugural Gay Games took place in San Francisco in 1982.
-Since then, the USA have hosted the Games on four more occasions (San Francisco 1986, New York City 1994, Chicago 2006 and Cleveland/Akron 2014).
+The brainchild of former US Olympian Tom Waddell and other homosexual athletes, the inaugural Gay Games took place in San Francisco in 1982.
+Since then, the United States have hosted the Games on four more occasions (San Francisco in 1986, New York in 1994, Chicago in 2006 and Cleveland/Akron in 2014).

 The current 11th edition of the Gay Games was originally scheduled for November 2022 in Hong Kong, but it was postponed due to the COVID-19 pandemic.
 They are now taking place from November 3-11 with Guadalajara, the second-biggest city in Mexico, added as a co-host.